Setting up Xcode Cloud for Automated Builds, Tests and Distribution

 In the next step, the assistant analyzes the configuration of your Xcode project and the git repository to then suggest a default workflow to get started.
 In principle, all workflows start with a Start Condition, where you can define when the workflow is executed.
 For example, the workflow can be triggered when changes are detected on a specific git branch, main in this case.
 You can also use any branch or several specific branches or even customize specific conditions for those changes, e.g. limiting the start condition to specific files that were edited, etc.

-You can also specify the Environment, with as default is set to the latest Xcode and macOS version.
+You can also specify the Environment, with as default is set to the latest Xcode and macOS versions.
 Beyond changing this to specific versions you want to target, you can also set up Environment Variables that might be needed in your project.
 For this example, we will stick with the default.

 The workflow allows you to specify Actions and Post-Actions.
 Actions are are steps such as building, archiving, testing, or analyzing the product.
 This is basically where most of the magic happens.
 The default workflow will only use one step, which is creating an archive of the project for both iOS and macOS in this example.